Kitware/trame/docs/api/source/trame.html.vuetify.rst

 ==========================

-These auto-generated docs only show this module's objects, which rely on keyword arguments (`**kwargs`) for configuration.
-You can find more information in the modules section |module_link|.
+You can find more information about using Vuetify with Trame |module_link|.

 .. |module_link| raw:: html